How to Make Easy Vegan Caramel Sauce from Scratch (JUST Like the Classic!)

 I wanted this healthy caramel sauce recipe to be super simple.
 It’s entirely vegan, dairy free, Paleo, and refined sugar free.

 For this vegan caramel, you’ll need:

 - Vegan butter: I recommend Miyoko’s vegan butter for the best tasting results!
 You can also swap in coconut oil.
 If you don’t want a coconut flavor, you can use refined coconut oil.

 - Granulated sugar: Use organic granulated sugar so that it’s vegan!
+I recommend using Florida Crystals sugar.
 You can also swap in half of the amount with brown sugar or with coconut sugar.
 If you use all brown sugar, then you achieve more of a vegan toffee sauce.
 Still delicious!
+I

 - Vanilla and Sea Salt (flavor enhancers!)
 These are optional but highly recommended!

 If you don’t want to make a salted caramel sauce, you can easily omit the sea salt!